ZumDeWald/intl-dates/README.md

 > Note: the default locale is set to 'default', which should allow the browser to choose which locale is used.

 ```
-import useintldates from 'useintldates'; // Bring the hook into your component
+import useIntlDates from 'useintldates'; // Bring the hook into your component

 const MyComponent = () => {
-  const dates = useintldates({
+  const dates = useIntlDates({
     locale: "da-DK"
     // Set the locale to return in Danish
     });
-  // Retrieve and destructure the 'dates' object from the useintldates hook
+  // Retrieve and destructure the 'dates' object from the useIntlDates hook

   return(
     <div>